A happy woman sits on a couch in her home.

 How does creditworthiness tie in with my credit score?

 Creditworthiness measures your ability and reliability to repay debts.
-Your credit score (usually a number between 300 and 850 based on FICO), is one factor lenders use to determine your creditworthiness.
-According to the Federal Trade Commission, a higher credit score indicates greater creditworthiness and can make you more attractive in the eyes of banks and financial institutions when applying for loans or new lines of credit.
+Your credit score (usually a number between 300 and 850 based on the FICO® credit scoring model), is one factor lenders use to determine your creditworthiness.2 According to the Federal Trade Commission, a higher credit score indicates greater creditworthiness and can make you more attractive in the eyes of financial institutions when applying for loans or new lines of credit.
 While a lower credit score may make it more difficult to get credit on favorable terms.

 Why is creditworthiness important?